Kinahan Organised Crime Group

 The Kinahan Organised Crime Group (KOCG), also known as the Kinahan Cartel, is a major Irish transnational organised crime syndicate alleged to be the most powerful in Ireland and one of the largest organised crime groups in the world.
-It is also established in the United Kingdom, Spain and the United Arab Emirates.
+It is also established in the UK, Spain, and the United Arab Emirates.
 It was founded by Christy Kinahan in the 1990s.
-His eldest son, Daniel manages the day-to-day operations of the family's criminal group.
+His eldest son Daniel manages the day-to-day operations of the family's criminal group.
 Estimated reports have credited them with wealth of up to €1 billion.

-The Kinahan Cartel has had an ongoing feud with the Hutch Gang since 2015, which has resulted in 18 deaths as of August 2021.
+The Kinahan Cartel has had an ongoing feud with the Hutch Gang since 2015, which had resulted in 18 deaths by August 2021.